GFDRR/thinkhazardmethods/source/includes/posts/_08-hazardmethods.md

         <li>If VEI<3, then hazard level is low</ul>
 <li>If the VEI index value is not available, hazard level is associated according to the date of last known eruption:
     <ul><li>If it was recorded an eruption in the last 2000 years (CE), then hazard level is high,
-    <liIf it was recorded an eruption in the Holocene (last 10000 years), then hazard level is medium
+    <li>If it was recorded an eruption in the Holocene (last 10000 years), then hazard level is medium
     <li>If it was recorded an eruption in more ancient times, then hazard level is low
-    <li>If no eruption of the volcano has been reported, then hazard level is low</ul>
+    <li>If no eruption of the volcano has been reported, then hazard level is very low</ul>
 </ul>

 To account for the fact that damage from a volcano does not occur only at the vent, but several tens of kilometers around the vent, the hazard level of each volcano is applied to a circular area around the volcano coordinate location.